rkeerthient/de-generative-ai/README.md

 # Instructions

+### Why to use this package?

+- 100% Customizable: Tailor the page to your exact needs.🛠️
+- Built with React 18: Leverage the power and speed of the latest React version.😍

+### Prerequisites

+- A Prod/sbx account with Chat enabled and a bot created.
+- Have the react setup ready. [see here](https://hitchhikers.yext.com/docs/pages/development-dependencies/)
+- Create the following two fields of type **Image** to _site_ entity type:
+  - header
+  - footer
+- In the account create a new entity of type site and upload the header image to header field and footer image to footer field and save it and Copy the newly created entity ID.

 ### Cloning and Configuration

 - Clone the repo to your local machine.
 - **Run the command `rm -rf .git` in your terminal to disconnect the local repository from my repo.**
-- Create a new site entity in your account with two fields:
-  - header
-  - footer
-- In your account create a new entity and upload the header image to header field and footer image to footer field and save it.
-Copy the newly created entity ID.
-- In the repo, open the `config.yaml` file and replace `entityId` value with this ID.
+- In the repo, open the `config.yaml` file and replace `entityId` value with the ID we copied in first section.
 It should be in last line.
-- Push the package to GitHub.

   ![Yaml Config](/docImages/yamlconfig.png)

+### Testing it locally

+- open the .env file and update the details.
+- These can be found in search config and chat config sections in account.
+- Do a `npm i` followed by `npm run dev`.
+This will run the file locally to preview.
+- Once we are good with the things, push the package to your github.

 ### Deploying Pages